hannahnier/ClockworkClementine/README.md

 ### Important Notice

-**Registration and login will only work if you enable third-party cookies!** If your browser usually blocks these, please make sure to change the settings in your browser before accessing the website.
+**Registration and login will only work if you enable third-party cookies!** If your browser usually blocks those, please make sure to change the settings before accessing the website.

 For instance, in Google Chrome: